Tuition and Fee Charges

 Bills and Tuition Due Dates

 The Bursar’s Office sends ecoBills to all registered students, via email, one month prior to the start of each semester.
-Bills are password protected in the email and can also be viewed online through the Law Student tab of webCentral.
+Bills can be viewed through the DUPay system on the Law Student tab of PioneerWeb.

 - For information on accessing your ecoBill, see Understanding Your ecoBill.